braze-inc/braze-docs/_docs/_hidden/private_betas/canvas_approval.md

 ### Setting user permissions

-After the approval workflow for Canvas has been turned on, you can begin settiing up permissions for your users to determine who can approve and deny Canvases.
+After the approval workflow for Canvas has been turned on, you can begin setting permissions for your users to determine who can approve and deny Canvases.

 ![An example of an unselected checkbox for the Approve and Deny Canvases permission, meaning this user does not have permission to approve or deny Canvases.][3]{: style="max-width:70%" }